0xn0va/blog-app/README.md

 # Blog Application

+Create a blog application compatible with IPFS.

 This is a blog application built with **Next.js**, **TypeScript**, and **Tailwind CSS**.
 The app fetches blog posts from the [JSONPlaceholder API](https://jsonplaceholder.typicode.com/posts) and displays them in a responsive layout.
-In the end I make blog application compatible with IPFS.

 ## Features